In this page

 How does the access control work with the app?

-The app is represented by an artificial user called "Better Content Archiving for Confluence" on your Confluence site.
+The app is represented by an artificial user called "Better Content Archiving and Analytics for Confluence" on your Confluence site.
 We call it the "app user".
 The app user is automatically provisioned by Confluence when you install the app.

 Access control works the same way for the app user as for any human user.
 See the Confluence Cloud documentation for general access control information, and for details of space permissions and content restrictions.